drefa06/bash_debug_test/README.md

 ## Purpose

-When you create a bash script, depending of the length and complexity of the script, the debug/test/error management may be considered differently
+When you create a bash script, depending of the length and complexity of the script, the debug/test/error management may be considered differently.

+The following examples shows differents cases from a basic script to a more complex one.

 ## Basic script

-see script.basic.sh
+see script_basic.sh

-Most of case you need to create a bash script that execute some operations,
+Most of case you need to create a bash script that execute some operations.
+In this example, I only do some basic tests that contains script issues.

+For this basic case, the sript is short so the best solution is to print out the lines during execution with xTrace.
+2 solutions:
-For this case, the best solution for debug is to add set -x / set +x around the part to debug
+ - Add set -x / set +x in the script, around the part to debug. it print only the lines uncapsulated by set -x/+x.
+ - launch the script with bash -x <script_name>.
+It print all the lines executed of the script.

 Example 1 with script_basic.sh
 ```#!/bin/bash